gazebosim/gz-transport/tutorials/05_services.md

 First of all we declare a node and a Protobuf message that is filled with the input parameters for our ``/oneway`` service.
 Next, we just use the oneway variant of the ``Request()`` method that forwards a service call to any service provider of the service ``/oneway``.
-Ignition Transport will find a node and communicate the data without waiting for the response.
+Gazebo Transport will find a node and communicate the data without waiting for the response.
 The return value of ``Request()`` indicates if the request was successfully queued.
 Note that this variant of ``Request()`` is also asynchronous, so your code will not block while